mjbots/moteus/moteus/moteus_register_map.md

 position is set, the sign of this is ignored and is instead selected so that the motor will move towards the stop position.

-### 0x022 - Position maximum current ###
+### 0x022 - Position maximum torque ###

 Type: int8, int16, int32, float
 Mode: Read/write

-When in kPosition mode, the maximum phase current to be applied.
+When in kPosition mode, the maximum torque to be applied.
+Defaults to 0.1 Nm.
+Note, this is the torque after any gearboxes.
-Defaults to 5A.

 ### 0x023 - Commanded stop position ###